Uniswap/docs/docs/V3/reference/libraries/Oracle.md

 ```
 Writes an oracle observation to the array

 Writable at most once per block.
-Index represents the most recently written element, and must be tracked externally.
+Index represents the most recently written element. cardinality and index must be tracked externally.
 If the index is at the end of the allowable array length (according to cardinality), and the next cardinality
 is greater than the current one, cardinality may be increased.
 This restriction is created to preserve ordering.